-This section of the prospectus includes a description of the material terms of our articles of association and of applicable Dutch law.
+This section of the prospectus includes a description of the material terms of our articles of association and of applicable Dutch law as well as a description of the Warrants.
 The following description is intended as a summary only and does not constitute legal advice regarding those matters and should not be regarded as such.
-The description is qualified in its entirety by reference to the complete text of our articles of association.
-We urge you to read the full text of our articles of association.
+The description is qualified in its entirety by reference to the complete text of our articles of association and form of warrant, each of which has been filed as an exhibit to the registration statement of which this prospectus forms a part.
+We urge you to read the full text of our articles of association and the form of warrant for a complete description of the rights and preferences of our securityholders.